 Information about our users is an important part of our business, and we are not in the business of selling it to others.
 We share user information only as described below and with affiliates HSP controls that either are subject to this Privacy Notice or follow practices at least as protective as those described in this Privacy Notice.

 HSP gives you access to a broad range of information about your account and your interactions with HSP for the limited purpose of viewing and, in certain cases, updating that information.
-Some examples are (with or without notice, this list will change as our services evolve): Display Name, Location, show or hide profile, change profile picture, set a status, invite a friend or family member etc.
+Some examples are (with notice, this list will change as our services evolve): display or user name, location, show or hide profile, change profile picture, set a status, invite a friend or family member, etc.

 We also aim to adhere to privacy best practices regarding the collection and use of personal information on our websites and apps.
 To that effect, we are working to be certified with an independent privacy compliance solution provider, which provides a Privacy Seal on a website or app, asserting that, the company operating that property has met the privacy certification requirements established by independent privacy compliance solution provider and / or applicable regulatory bodies.

-If you have any inquiries or complaints about our handling of your personal data under Privacy Shield, or about our privacy practices generally, please contact us at: firstname.lastname@example.org, with the subject line ‘EU-US Privacy Shield Matter’.
-We will respond to your inquiry promptly.
+If you have any inquiries or complaints about our handling of your personal data under Privacy Shield, or about our privacy practices generally, please contact us at: Contact@HomeschoolPanda.com, and we will respond to your inquiry promptly.

 HSP is working diligently, to register with an independent third-party dispute resolution service to ensure privacy compliance.
 If we are unable to satisfactorily resolve any complaint relating to the Privacy Shield, or if we fail to acknowledge your complaint in a timely fashion, you will be able to submit your complaint to the third party, which provides an independent third-party dispute resolution service based in the United States.
 Once HSP has registered, the third party will be committed to respond to complaints and to provide appropriate recourse at no cost to you.
 If neither HSP nor the third party will resolve your complaint, you may pursue binding arbitration through the Privacy Shield Panel.
 To learn more about the Privacy Shield Panel, click here.